truher/radar/README.md

 to build the app.
 I cribbed from Shuffleboard, and I'm still not sure it's right, but it does work.

 I use the vscode "Gradle for Java" extension.
-To run a build, use Tasks>shadow>shadowJar.
+To run a build, use `Tasks > shadow > shadowJar`.
-This will produce a "fat jar" (i.e. one that incorporates its dependencies, like static linking) in $projecthome/build/libs.
+This will produce a "fat jar" (i.e. one that incorporates its dependencies, like static linking) in `$projecthome/build/libs`.

 ## Native libraries